theuerc/Website/gitpod/docs/references/ides-and-editors/vscode-extensions.md

 **Please note:**

-* You can install any private extensions using manual VSIX installation.
+- You can install any private extensions using manual VSIX installation.
-* Installing a `.vsix` in Gitpod does not list that extension anywhere public.
+- Installing a `.vsix` in Gitpod does not list that extension anywhere public.
-* Any `.vsix` referenced in the `.gitpod.yml` must be publicly accessible.
+- Any `.vsix` referenced in the `.gitpod.yml` must be publicly accessible.

 ## Open VSX

 Open VSX is an open source VS Code extensions registry.
-For VS Code Browser in Gitpod, we use the public Open VSX instance provided by the [Eclipse Foundation](https://www.eclipse.org/), [open-vsx.org](https://open-vsx.org/).
+For VS Code Browser in Gitpod, Gitpod uses a self-hosted mirror of the public Open VSX instance provided by the [Eclipse Foundation](https://www.eclipse.org/), [open-vsx.org](https://open-vsx.org/).
+Any extensions published to Open VSX are immediately reflected in the Gitpod OpenVSX mirror.

 ### Why do we need Open VSX?